mmistakes/minimal-mistakes/_posts/2013-01-05-markup-title-with-markup.md

 ---
 Verify that:

-  * The post title renders the word "with" in *italics* and the word "markup" in **bold**.
+* The post title renders the word "with" in *italics* and the word "Markdown" in **bold**.
 * The post title markup should be removed from the browser window / tab.